-DBH or the CBC Program Manager will determine eligibility for receiving services through the CBC.
-Under this Agreement there are two types of service recipients: Service

-Providers and Population-Based Projects.
-In order to qualify for services under this Agreement the following criteria must be met:
+DBH, or the CBC Program Manager, will determine eligibility for receiving services through the CBC.
+Under this Agreement there are two types of service recipients: Service Providers and Population-Based Projects.
+To qualify for services under this Agreement the following criteria must be met: